 Why the Top Suburbs Lead: Affordability Doing the Heavy Lifting

-Chester City Centre (CH1) sits second because Chester's core postcode combines an exceptionally active rental pool, university students, NHS staff at the Countess, professional tenants, with a flat stock mix that keeps median prices at £208,643.
+Chester City Centre (CH1) sits second because Chester's core postcode combines an exceptionally active rental pool, university students, NHS staff at the Countess, professional tenants, with a flat stock mix that keeps median prices at about £209,000.
 Chester city centre is unusual in this ranking because it works on both strategies: the Roman heritage, Grosvenor shopping and racecourse events generate genuine weekend holiday-let demand to complement the year-round buy-to-let market.
 Winsford/Northwich (CW7) places third on a different logic entirely, Winsford and Northwich are mid-Cheshire commuter towns with strong links to Manchester and Warrington via the West Coast Main Line.
 The demand here is almost exclusively residential, making this a textbook buy-to-let suburb rather than a holiday pick.

 Hooton/Eastham (CH66) and Saltney/Lache (CH4) round out the top five, each pulling in different directions.
 The Hooton and Eastham belt benefits from Wirral proximity and Liverpool commuter flows, while Saltney and Lache trade on Chester adjacency at a meaningful price discount compared with the CH2 or CH3 postcodes on the English side of the city.